 There is no certain criterion for the size of demoulding draft angle, and the most are determined by moldmakers experience and the deep draw of products.
-In addition, the molding method, wall thickness and plastic material should be also considered.
+In addition, the molding method, wall thickness and plastic material should also be considered.

-Generally , a certain amount of demoulding draft angle is required for any side of the molded product, so that the product can be smoothly ejected out of the mold.
+Generally, a certain amount of demoulding draft angle is required for any side of the molded product so that the product can be smoothly ejected out of the mold.
 The draft angle is usually 0.5 ~ 1.

-Rule of thumb,the following points need to be followed:
+Rule of thumb, the following points need to be followed:

-If the plastic part requires high dimensional accuracy and small shrinkage, a smaller draft angle should be selected , such as 0.5.
+If the plastic part requires high dimensional accuracy and small shrinkage, a smaller draft angle should be selected, such as 0.5.

-For deep draw and larger injection molded part, mold maker need take the smaller draft angle according to actual demand.
+For deep draw and larger injection molded part, mold maker need to take the smaller draft angle according to actual demand.

 If the shrinkage is large, a larger draft angle should be selected.

 When the plastic part wall thickness is thick, the molding shrinkage will increase, and the demoulding draft angle should be larger.